GrapeCity/DsExcel-Java/README.md

 * Index out of range exception is thrown when exporting to pdf.(DOCXLS-1784)
 ## 3.0.1
 ### Bugs Fixed
-* The font color is changed in SpreadJS after importing the ssjson exported by GCExcel.(DOCXLS-1729)
+* The font color is changed in SpreadJS after importing the ssjson exported by DsExcel.(DOCXLS-1729)
-* The hidden rows and columns are visible in SpreadJS after importing the ssjson exported by GCExcel.(DOCXLS-1729)
+* The hidden rows and columns are visible in SpreadJS after importing the ssjson exported by DsExcel.(DOCXLS-1729)
 * Shape name is changed after copying worksheet.(DOCXLS-1728)
-* GcExcel can not load some kind of ssjson correctly.
+* DsExcel can not load some kind of ssjson correctly.
 (DOCXLS-1726)
 * Some rich text is overlapped after exporting to Pdf.(DOCXLS-1724)
 * Exception is thrown during exporting to pdf if the machine is German locale.(DOCXLS-1707)
 * Import ssjson containing data validaiton style and then export,the validation style will be lost in the exported ssjson.(DOCXLS-1692)